MeVisLab/examples/mevislab.github.io/content/tutorials/basicmechanisms/macromodules/guidesign.md

 ![Automatic Panel](images/tutorials/basicmechanics/GUI_10.png "Automatic Panel")

 To add and edit a panel, open the context menu and select {{< menuitem "Related Files" "Filter.script" >}}.
 The text editor {{< docuLinks "/Resources/Documentation/Publish/SDK/MeVisLabManual/ch26.html" "MATE">}} opens.
-You can see the file *Filter.script*, which you can edit to define a custom User Interface for the Module.
+You can see the file *Filter.script*, which you can edit to define a custom user interface for the module.

 ![Module script file](images/tutorials/basicmechanics/GUI_11.png "Module script file")

 ### Module Interface
 By default, the *.script* file contains the {{< docuLinks "/Resources/Documentation/Publish/SDK/MDLReference/index.html#mdl_Interface" "interface" >}} of the module.
-In the interface section (everything insight the curled brackets behind the name *Interface*) you can define the module inputs, the module outputs, and also all module fields (or *Parameters*).
+In the interface section (everything inside the curled brackets behind the name *Interface*) you can define the module inputs, the module outputs, and also all module fields (or *Parameters*).

 [//]: <> (MVL-653)
 {{< highlight filename="Filter.script" >}}